 Under English common law, as articulated in Calvin's Case, 7 Co.
 Rep. 1a, 77 Eng.
 Rep. 377 (K.B.
 1608), and William Blackstone's Commentaries, birth within the King's dominions automatically rendered one a "natural-born subject."
-See Blackstone, Commentaries 1:366-70 (1765).
+See William Blackstone, Commentaries on the Laws of England 1:366-70 (1765).
 Blackstone described this natural allegiance as a "debt of gratitude" that could not be "forfeited, cancelled, or altered, by any change of time, place, or circumstance."
 Id. at 357-58.
 This bond of allegiance was perpetual and indissoluble-a feudal tie grounded in the hierarchical relationship between subject and sovereign, rather than in any voluntary act of consent.

 This conception explicitly denied the right of expatriation.
 Once born a subject, a person remained a subject for life, regardless of any later wishes or actions.
+See id.;

-See id.; see also, Erler, supra, at 179.
+see also, Erler, supra, at 179.